 When I have nicely documented all that I’ve done (and, perhaps, messed up), it is easier to get useful advice from various experts.
 A detail that seems trivial to me, or that I forget in a few months, might turn out to be important.

-Addition: another logical question I occasionally get either explicitly, or implied – no post, review, or test I have published was ordered, much less paid, by any company.
+Addition: another logical question I occasionally get either explicitly or implied – no post, review, or test I have published was ordered, much less paid, by any company unless explicitly stated otherwise at the start of the article.
 Would have been great if they were. 🙂 My texts are mostly long, detailed and probably boring for most people – suppose it’s not really something companies would sponsor in terms of boosting sales.
 If any company still wishes to pay for my time and effort in testing their products, I’d be happy to, under the following conditions:

 - Suggestions are welcome, but the contents of the published texts are up to me.
 If I’m writing about a product, I must publish all the flaws, along with the good stuff.